ordina-jworks/ordina-jworks.github.io/_posts/2018-11-06-mongodb-transactions.md

 - Take into account that long running DDL operations (e.g. `createIndex()` ) block transactions and vice versa.

 ## Conclusion
-Multi-document transactions are a useful and easy to use addition to MongoDB and make it a stronger competitor for applications where you would traditionally have to choose a relational database.
+Multi-document transactions are a useful and easy to use addition to MongoDB.
+They make MongoDB a better general purpose database and a stronger alternative for applications where you would traditionally have to choose a relational database.